quepasajefe/trading-library/transcripts-raw/13-risk-management.md

-# Risk Management - 2025 Models Series Lecture
+# Risk Management - 2025 Model Series Lecture 13

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 During this lecture, I will be discussing risk management with you.